A Child of the Jago: Synopsis

-Dicky encounters Aaron Weech, proprietor of a local coffee shop and a ‘fence’, a handler of stolen goods.
+Dicky encounters Aaron Weech, proprietor of a local coffee shop and a fence.
 Weech has heard about Dicky stealing the watch, and the punishment he received, and offers him coffee and cake.
 Weech suggests that in future Dicky should bring what he steals straight to him, and points out that Dicky is now in debt to him for the refreshments.
 Returning home, Dicky passes a clergyman, who, he imagines, has only ventured into the Jago because the police are present.
 Looey is ill but disregarded by her mother.
 Dicky sees that the door to the Roper family's room opposite is open, and ventures inside.
 He steals their clock, but as he descends the stairs he is confronted by the Roper's son, Bobby, and the two struggle before Dicky breaks free and takes the clock to Mr Weech.
 Other residents of the house also enter the Ropers’ room and steal their belongings.
 The Ropers, already despised and resented due to their perceived relative gentility, return and are attacked by the Jagos, until they are saved by the intervention of the clergyman, Father Sturt, who cows the crowd and retrieves the stolen property.

 Dicky feels sorry for the Ropers and resolves to replace their clock with something.
 He steals a music box and is chased back to the Jago, narrowly avoiding capture.
 Father Sturt arranges for the Ropers to take up lodging in nearby Dove Lane and Dicky secretes the music box in the cart carrying away their belongings.

 Josh Perrott defeats Billy Leary in their fight, winning £5 in prize money and bets, and celebrates with Hannah in a pub.
 Looey dies whilst left behind in their room, and as Dicky sobs over his sister's corpse, Josh and Hannah return to the pub.

 Four years pass.
 Father Sturt plans to build a church on Jago Court.
 Although by now a hardened thief who has received a birching, Dicky occasionally attends school.
 He returns home one day to see the Ropers’ clock on the family mantlepiece.
 Weech has given this to Josh in return for stolen tobacco.
 Another child has been born, and Looey is “forgotten”.
 Dicky and Bobby Roper's mutual antagonism continues, with Roper delighting in informing on Dicky's transgressions at school and Dicky retaliating violently.